-To mark the first anniversary of Gene Krupa's guest appearance on a March 1938 Raleigh-Kool show, Gene Krupa and his orchestra, with the sponsor's approval, replaced Tommy Dorsey for this program.35
+To mark the first anniversary of Gene Krupa's guest appearance on a March 1938 Raleigh-Kool show, Gene Krupa and his orchestra, with the sponsor's approval, replaced Tommy Dorsey for this program.

-35 Sanford, p.
+&lt;sup>35 Sanford, p.
 161